USING THIS FORUM

 The arrival at Dalaman airport is, in comparison to many airports, relatively simple.
 Some aircraft will be brought right up to the terminal and you will walk off along an “air bridge” straight into arrivals.
 Other aircraft will be met by coaches which will bring you to the terminal.

-You are now through to the baggage claim area.
+Once you are through the visa procedure go through to the baggage claim area.
 This area is the same as most others with several carousels bringing the bags up from the bowels of the earth.
 If you want a trolley there is a man who has the trolley concession and they will cost you £1 per trolley.
-Pay with an English £1 coin.
+He has the franchise to repair and clean the trollies.

 Once you have reclaimed your bags leave the arrivals lounge by the well-marked doors.

 Outside of baggage reclaim you will see a ramp.
 Go down this ramp and at the bottom on the left you will find an array of kiosks.
 These kiosks bear the logos of the tour operators.
 Go to the one for the company you are traveling with and they will direct you to your transport.
-If you have booked transport privately, the drivers will also be in this area.
+In the middle of this row of kiosks is where the privately hired drivers wait with their boards.